EEHarbor/low_list/readme.md

 # Low List for ExpressionEngine

 Low List lets you loop and search through a list of character-separated items.
 Requires **EE 3.0.0+** and is especially useful in combination with [Low Search](http://gotolow/addons/low-search).
+The EE2 compatible version [is available here](https://github.com/low/low_list/tree/ee2).

 ## Installation